How to Stop Condensation and Damp in a car

 De-fogging Your Windows: The Basics

-You'll need to tackle a couple of different angles if you're serious about getting rid of the fog in your car.
+You'll need to tackle a couple of different angles if you're serious on stopping condensation in a car.

 Condensation will go away under two conditions: either the air in your car is hot enough to keep the moisture from dropping out of it, or it is less moist overall.
 To get rid of the condensation, you'll need to heat the air up and make it less humid.